-1. Securities Services, securities depository and custody service, as well as value-added services in the securities and foreign exchange post-trading chain.
-This line of business is focused on maintaining leadership in the depository business, complementing the Securities Services value chain service "Madrid Guarantee" distinctive for the measures adopted and the solidarity activity around the prevention and minimization of the impact of COVID-19, In this way, Cecabank's compliance with the regulations related to the prevention of the virus and those extraordinary adopted to offer its employees and customers the best experience and the best services.
+Securities Services, securities depository and custody service, as well as value-added services in the securities and foreign exchange post-trading chain.
+This line of business is focused on maintaining leadership in the depository business, complementing the Securities Services value chain service offering and boosting penetration in other markets.